termuxhackers-id/INSTAHACK/data/save/README.md

+### save directories
-## contains results file
+contains success and checked results from bruteforce attacks
-- success
-- checked